thoughtspot/dev-workshop/workshop.md

 *   How to use the Visual Embed SDK to embed ThoughtSpot components into a ReactJS web app
 *   Using the platform event framework to interact with embedded components

+#### Bonus: Using Platform APIs and TML

+* How to use ThoughtSpot Everywhere APIs and ThoughtSpot Modeling Language to perform typical devops tasks
+* Using Postman to manage API collections with Thought

 ### ThoughtSpot Free Trial